jdelva2/Discord_Poke_Fish/README.md

 them from losing an opportunity on an important pokemon catch!

-# CODE BUGS:
+## Minor bugs:

-Possible bugs may display multiple casting if the bot is playing by itself or with too many people.
+Possible bugs may display multiple casting if the bot is playing by itself or with multiple people.
 The message list may need to be adjusted to be more or less depending on active players sending messages.
 Changing parameters will depend on number of players active.